K-Dharshini/3b_CHAT_USING_TCP_SOCKETS/README.md

-# EXP6.
-CREATION FOR CHAT USING TCP SOCKETS
+# Ex.No:3b CHAT USING TCP SOCKETS

 ## AIM:
 To write a python program for creating Chat using TCP Sockets Links.